 Breakdowns or accidents that temporarily interrupt operations at Enel’s plants represent an additional risk associated with the Group’s business.

-Any residual risk is managed using specific insurance policies to protect corporate assets and provide liability coverage in the event of harm caused to third parties by accidents, including pollution, that may occur during the production and distribution of electricity and gas.
+Any residual industrial and environmental risk is managed using specific insurance policies to protect corporate assets and provide liability coverage in the event of harm caused to third parties by accidents, including pollution, that may occur during the production and distribution of electricity and gas.

-With regard to nuclear power generation, Enel operates in Slovakia through Slovenské elektrárne and in Spain through Endesa.
+With regard to nuclear power generation, Enel operates in Spain through Endesa.
 In relation to its nuclear activities, the Group is exposed to operational risk and may face additional costs because of, inter alia, accidents, safety violations, acts of terrorism, natural disasters, equipment malfunctions, malfunctions in the storage, movement, transport and treatment of nuclear substances and materials.
 In the countries where Enel has nuclear operations, specific laws based on international conventions require operators to obtain insurance coverage for liability for risks associated with the use and transport of nuclear fuel, with coverage ceilings and other terms and conditions set by law.
-Other mitigating measures have been taken in accordance with international best practices.
+Other mitigating measures have been taken in accordance with international best practice.